J. J. Abrams's unrealized projects: Untitled RuPaul biographical TV series

 In March 2017, Abrams was producing a TV series based on RuPaul's childhood, with RuPaul co-producing and Gary Lennon writing the Hulu series.

 The Market TV series

 In April 2017, Abrams and Jesse Eisenberg were set to produce the comedy The Market, with Eisenberg starring, writing and directing the series.

+Your Name remake

+In September 2017, Abrams and Eric Heisserer announced that they were developing a live-action remake of Your Name to be released by Paramount Pictures and Bad Robot in cooperation with Toho, who produced the original film.
+The latter was to handle the film's distribution in Japan.
+Abrams and Heisserer were to be the film's producer and screenwriter, respectively.
+Heisserer stated that the Japanese right holders desired for it to be made from a Western point of view, with a transposition of the film's settings: a Native American woman living in a rural area and a young man from Chicago discovering they are magically and intermittently swapping bodies.

 Demimonde TV series

 In February 2018, HBO ordered Abrams' sci-fi drama Demimonde to series.
 On June 7, 2022, it was announced the project would no longer be moving forward.

 The Heavy

 On May 3, 2018, Abrams was announced to be producing Julius Avery's The Heavy with Daniel Casey writing the script for Paramount.

 Piece of Mind

 On May 4, 2018, Abrams was announced to be producing Paramount's adaptation of Michelle Adelman's Piece of Mind with Ryan Knighton writing the script and Daisy Ridley set to play Lucy.

 Aporia

 On June 4, 2018, Abrams was set to produce the sci-fi film Aporia, with Jared Moshe writing and directing the film.
 The film was eventually made in 2023, but without the involvement of Abrams or his company.